How to Sign Up for USPS Informed Delivery

 • An email address where you want the daily previews delivered.

-• The address you get mail at (home or business).
+• The home address where you get your mail.

 1. Go to informeddelivery.usps.com

 Open informeddelivery.usps.com in your browser.
-You'll see a page with a big blue button that says "Sign Up For Free."
-Click it.
+Click the blue "Sign Up For Free" button.

-If you already have a USPS.com account from tracking packages or buying stamps, you can use that same login.
-USPS will ask you to sign in partway through.
-Either way, the signup flow is the same from here.
+If you already have a USPS.com account from tracking packages or buying stamps, you can use that same login — USPS will ask you to sign in partway through.
+Either way, the flow is the same from here.

 2. Enter your address

-USPS then checks whether your address is eligible for Informed Delivery.
+USPS checks whether your address is eligible.
 One of three things happens:

 • Not eligible: your mailbox isn't uniquely coded (common in some apartment buildings).
-USPS will offer to put you on a waiting list.
+USPS offers a waiting list.

 • Already taken: someone at your address already has Informed Delivery.
 USPS will let you request access.